ClarkeGKC/GlacierStructureModeling/README.md

 BATCH_run('Traplike_1.00Ref')

 Note the BATCH_run will take several days to complete.
 First the forward model is run.
-Following completion of the forward modeling run: particle tracking and medial moraine generation are computationally intensive
+Once the snapshots from the forward modeling run have been generated, particle tracking and medial moraine generation runs are launched.
+These are computationally intensive.

 Results of bottom-up particle tracking are stored in the file UP_TRACKS.mat within the Archive-xxx subdirectory Results of top-down particle tracking are stored in the file DOWN_TRACKS.mat in the same Archive-xxx subdirectory